- Home/

 Recognizes organizations that support women in advancing into cybersecurity leadership and entrepreneurship.

-Eligible initiatives
+Eligible Organization

-• Programs that enable women to advance into cybersecurity leadership roles or develop entrepreneurship capabilities, including leadership development programs, executive sponsorship, or innovation initiatives
+- Organizations that provide programs that enable women to advance into cybersecurity leadership roles or develop entrepreneurship capabilities, including leadership development programs, executive sponsorship, or innovation initiatives